Adrien-G-0/Forecasting-DL-sentinel-2/README.md

 This repository allows you to train a model with different architectures and modalities to evaluate NDVI from satellite imagery.

+The architecture of the model is a U-net shaped network with a possibility of adding small CNN before the concatenation of all the modalities.

 ## Architecture

 ### TimeArchitecures